 Wild Asparagus and Opal Basil Risotto with Chilled Green Tomato Jelly

-I love the textures and flavours of this dish.
+Tomatoes and asparagus are two seasonal ingredients that I absolutely love.
+I love the textures, colours and flavours of this dish.
 The cold fragrant tomato jelly against the warm carnaroli risotto pearls laced with the highly perfumed opal basil.
 It’s simply a clever and outstanding piece of cooking even if I have to say so myself.
 Now that is perhaps slightly big headed but then I’m at least allowed once to admit that something has been done well!

 - 300g green tomatoes

 - 1.5g agar agar

 - Sea salt and pepper

 - 10g finely grated pecorino cheese (use vegetarian cheese if you make this dish for vegetarian diners)

 For the Wild Asparagus and Opal Basil Risotto

 - 400ml vegetable stock, bring to the boil

 - 20g pecorino cheese (use vegetarian cheese if you make this dish for vegetarian diners)